Vamachara: Aghori

-Barrett discusses the charnel ground sadhana of the Aghori practitioners in both its left and right-handed proclivities and identifies it as principally cutting through attachments and aversion in order to foreground inner primordiality, a perspective influenced by a view by culture or domestication:
+Barrett discusses the charnel ground sadhana of the Aghorī practitioners in both its left and right-handed proclivities and identifies it as principally cutting through attachments and aversion in order to foreground inner primordiality, a perspective influenced by a view by culture or domestication:

 The gurus and disciples of Aghor believe their state to be primordial and universal.
 They believe that all human beings are natural-born Aghori.
 Hari Baba has said on several occasions that human babies of all societies are without discrimination, that they will play as much in their own filth as with the toys around them.
 Children become progressively discriminating as they grow older and learn the culturally specific attachments and aversions of their parents.
 Children become increasingly aware of their mortality as they bump their heads and fall to the ground.
 They come to fear their mortality and then palliate this fear by finding ways to deny it altogether.
 In this sense, Aghor sādhanā is a process of unlearning deeply internalized cultural models.
 When this sādhanā takes the form of shmashān sādhanā, the Aghori faces death as a very young child, simultaneously meditating on the totality of life at its two extremes.
 This ideal example serves as a prototype for other Aghor practices, both left and right, in ritual and in daily life.